What to Pack for Your First Night in Your New Home

 A few changes of clothes

 Ensuring good hygiene and peace of mind in a new place requires more than just a change of socks.
-At least one full change in clothes are essentially a requirement for your first night, so you’ll want to have them on hand without having to dig.
+At least one full change of clothes is essentially a requirement for your first night, so you’ll want to have them on hand without having to dig.

 Food, Drink, & Kitchen Needful Things: